 - Exposure by routes other than inhalation, usually dermal, is often a major reason why there is less than perfect concordance between air sampling and biological monitoring.
 This is often the strongest argument for doing biological monitoring.

 - Physiological makeup and health status of the worker, such as body build, diet (water and fat intake), metabolism, body fluid composition, age, gender, pregnancy, medication, and disease state.

-- Nonoccupational exposure factors, such as community and home air pollutants, water and food components, personal hygiene, smoking, alcohol and drug intake, exposure to household products, or exposure to chemicals from hobbies or from another workplace.
+- Nonoccupational exposure factors, such as community and home air pollution, water and food components, personal hygiene, smoking, alcohol and drug intake, exposure to household products, or exposure to chemicals from hobbies or from another workplace.

 - Methodological factors, which include specimen contamination or deterioration during collection and storage and bias of the selected analytical method.

-- Location of the air monitoring device in relation to the workers breathing zone.
+- Location of the air monitoring device in relation to the worker’s breathing zone.

 - Particle size distribution and bioavailability.